Kitchen Must-Knows: Holiday Food and Safe Eating

-As we embark upon Thanksgiving week, food safety is a very timely topic.
-Most of us will be making visits to the grocery store this weekend or the early part of next week to start purchasing all of the ingredients needed for those tantalizing recipes we all look forward to sharing together over the holiday dinner table.
+In the midst of this holiday season, food safety is something that deserves our attention.
+Most of us will be making visits to the grocery store to start purchasing all of the ingredients needed for those tantalizing recipes we all look forward to sharing together at the many festive gatherings and over the holiday dinner table.

 What is the most important ingredient in preparing a holiday meal?
 Food safety!